EMBODIED VOICE AND MOVEMENT 1 - 2021/2

 - The target is Optimum vocal function (OVF).
 This requires that the speaker allows his/her voice to function naturally and effectively in a wide range of everyday and professional situations, enabling the actor to communicate from a characters’ perspective.

-- Exploring an awareness of speech sounds, recreating accents, beginning with the self, through to the development of (RP) Received Pronunciation.
+- Exploring an awareness of speech sounds, recreating accents, beginning with the self.

 It is developed via practical exercises, recordings, written materials and analysis of one’s own and others voices.